-- Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Credit Card Balances - How many accounts do you have?
+How much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-These factors are assigned weights based on the formula being used.
+Each of these factors is assigned a value and a weight.
 The results are added up and distilled into a single number.
-Credit scores range from 300 to 800.
-Higher is better.
+FICO scores range from 300 to 800.
+Higher scores are better.
 Most home buyers have a score above 620.

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+Did you know?
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your FICO score, you must know your score and make certain that the reports from each agency are correct.
-Fair Isaac, the corporation that offered the first FICO credit score, offers FICO scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three agencies.
-They also provide helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your credit score, you have to know your score and make sure that the reports from each agency are correct.
+Fair Isaac, the company that invented the first FICO score, sells FICO scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
+They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Want to know more about credit scores?
 Give us a call at (786) 262-6486.